-If you are a current National Portfolio Organisation or Major Partner Museum, the level of investment included in your budget must not exceed the level of investment that has been set for 2017/18.
+The level of investment included in your budget must not exceed the planning figure.
 Your responses to questions on the application form about how you will meet our goals and manage your programme of activity will be based on this budget.
 An opportunity to request an increased level of investment is provided separately within the application form (see below).

 In exceptional circumstances (for organisations currently receiving National Portfolio or Major Partner Museum investment), we would be prepared to consider a higher level of investment than that set for 2017/18.
 However, an increase in investment would be very unlikely, given that we received a 'standstill' settlement from the Government for the period 2016/17 to 2019/20.
-Even if you would like to request more investment than has been agreed for 2017/18, you must use no more than the previously agreed 2017/18 figure as the basis of the budget included in your application.
+Even if you would like to request more investment than has been agreed for 2017/18, you must use the planning figure as the basis of the budget included in your application.
 There is an opportunity within the form to specify the additional amount you want to request and to explain how you will use it.